An improper estimator with optimal excess risk in misspecified density estimation and logistic regression: Some consequences for density estimation

 In addition\textup, when the model is well-specified\textup, we have

 \end{proposition}

 The proof of Proposition~\ref{prop:gaussian-location} is given in Section~\ref{sub:proofs-density-estimation} below.
-It provides an excess risk bound valid under misspecification, under the minimal hypothesis necessary to define excess risk.
-In addition, this bound does not depend on the distribution of $Y$, and is essentially a factor of $2$ above the optimal asymptotic risk $d/(2n)$ even for a worst-case distribution.
-In particular, this implies that finding a predictive distribution with small excess risk is feasible even when identifying the best parameter in the family is not: indeed, estimating the parameter $\theta^*$ with an accuracy independent of the true distribution of $Y$ is not possible.
+This bound is valid under misspecification: it does not depend on the distribution of $Y$, and is at most twice the optimal asymptotic risk $d/(2n)$.

 \paragraph{On MLE and proper estimators.}

 Assume that $\E \| Y \|^2 < +\infty$ and define $\Sigma_Y = \E [ (Y - \E Y) (Y - \E Y)^{\top} ]$.
 The excess risk of the MLE $\wh f_n = \gaussdist(\bar{Y}_n, \Sigma)$ is given by